Norðurál‘s Power Purchases

 Contracts with Power-intensive Users

 While the energy bill of an aluminum company is considerably more complex than the electricity bill of a household, it is still possible to give a fairly clear picture of Norðurál’s power purchases for its production.
-Norðurál has made long-term contracts with three power providers amounting to a total of 525.5 MW.
-The contracts were signed at different times during the past decades and are of varied duration.
-There are four contracts currently in force: Jointly with HS Orka and OR since 2005, with OR since 2008 and Landsvirkjun since 1997 and 2009.
-The 1997 contract with Landsvirkjun was last revised and extended in 2016.
-The amended contract entered into force in 2019.
+Norðurál has long-term contracts with three electricity producers amounting to a total of 546.5 MW.
+These contracts were signed at different times over the past decades and have varying durations.
+The current contracts include: A joint contract with HS Orka and OR from 2005, with OR from 2008, and two contracts with Landsvirkjun from 1997 and 2009The contract with Landsvirkjun from 1997 was last extended in 2021 and took effect the same year.
+The joint contract with OR and HS Orka, which is valid 2026–2028, will be split upon renewal.
+Norðurál has reached a new agreement with ON Power (a subsidiary of OR) to purchase 150 MW for a five-year period.

 In three out of Norðurál’s four contracts the price is linked to the global market price of aluminum.
 When the 1997 contract with Landsvirkjun was amended in 2016, the link to the price of aluminum was abandoned and replaced by a link to the Nordic Nord Pool power market.
 The new agreement came into force in November 2019.